-Cloaking Device, Energy Dampener, Holodeck, Holographic Skin, Invasive Transporters, Long-Range Scan Shielding, Particle Scattering Device, Phasing Cloak, Solar Sail, Tractor Beam, MEDICAL, SCIENCE, Acquisition, and Stellar Cartography.
+Cloaking Device, Energy Dampener, Holodeck, Holographic Skin, Invasive Transporters, Long-Range Scan Shielding, Particle Scattering Device, Phasing Cloak, Solar Sail, and Tractor Beam.
+Moreover, any regular skill may be used as special equipment.

 Regular transporters (which all ships have unless otherwise specified), special downloads, and other game text on the ship card, usually expressed as a sentence with a period, are not special equipment.
 For example, the U.S.S.
 Stargazer's text ("Once each game, may be taken from discard pile to hand.") is not special equipment.